Day 5’s gifts that illuminate and solve are mostly about technology. SALIVATING!!!

 I’m one of those hardcore moms who never allowed the boys to play with squirt guns.
 They would find driftwood with some resemblance to weapons, and use imagination and creativity to make up games.

 My son has been heartbroken, as the servers that we’ve been trying for the Pixelmon Minecraft mod haven’t been working at all.
 I offered to tweet the Minecraft guys.
 I tried to add different servers.
 No go.
+Figuring out how to install mods in Minecraft is tricky, as it depends on whether you use a PC or a Mac, and takes patience.

 But then I watched a few Youtube videos about how to do this stuff, and made my son the happiest man in the house.
 I added a mod to Minecraft so that he could play as his beloved Pokemon characters.